warpem/warp/docs/reference/warptools/api/frame_series.md

 --output_processing       Specifies an alternative directory to save processing
                           results.
 Overrides the processing directory in the .se ttings file.

+--input_norawdata         Ignore the existence of raw data and look for XML meta
+                          data in the processing directory instead.

 -----------------------Advanced remote work distribution------------------------